Work Less at Teaching - and Enjoy it More

 In fact, research suggests that many instructors spend 40+ hours a week on preparation, teaching and responding to student work.
 Why do faculty spend this immoderate and exhausting time on teaching?

+Rockquemore and Lazsloffy suggest that many faculty feel they “have to prove their competence” (2008, p.
+108), pointing out that faculty of color often double down on teaching preparation because they “operate on the assumption that they will have to be twice as good in order to be evaluated as equal.
 This extra, invisible burden creates increased expectations to perform flawlessly in the classroom, leading to time-consuming overpreparation” (2008, p.
 109).
 The authors, however, point out that this excessive work benefits neither faculty nor students and suggest that faculty design classes and lectures to move “at a pace that allows for student participation” (2008, p.
 112).

-Not only does this more moderate approach reduce faculty workload, it also minimizes the defensive and rushed feel of class meetings that are jammed with content.
+Not only does a more moderate approach reduce faculty workload, it also minimizes the defensive and rushed feel of class meetings that are jammed with content.
 Instead, class time is focused on students practicing the thinking and work of the course while faculty rest (and breathe!), observe students’ work, and give them feedback.

 Even in a lecture-focused course, you can pause frequently and ask students to provide examples or ask questions so that class time does not feel like a frenetic rush to “cover” topics.
 Students will learn more when you give them the opportunity to be more active in class, and you will do less work!